 This dairy load is assumed to be flat although it has reached 6000 scmh in FY09 and may reach this level again.
-The water bath heater was analysed.
+The water bath heater was analysed over a full year of real demand.
 Although heater capacity is theoretically exceeded, actual operating data suggests that heater performance is adequate at current flowrates.
 Upgrade is not scheduled.
+This station heater performance will be rechecked annually.